 Face mills are primarily used for milling a face on the surface of a plate or bar.
 They are predominantly used to cut with the ends of the cutter rather than their sides.
-The term "face" refers to the creation of a flat face on the work piece.
+The term "face" refers to the creation of a flat face on the workpiece.
 Face mills often have a larger diameter than the width of the workpiece being faced, so that the surface can be processed in one pass.

-Face mills may be of solid construction, or with holders and inserts.
+Face mills may be of solid construction or with holders and inserts.
 They can be used with a number of end or tip geometry options, including square end, ball nose, radius tip, and chamfer tip.

 - Chamfer tip ends feature an angled section of the side or the end.
 These tips produce an angled cut of chamfered edge on a workpiece.

 Construction options for face mills include the number of flutes of cutting edges.
 This number can vary with the cutter diameter, milling material, and other factors.
 Two-flute face mills are often used with ductile materials that produce long chips.
-Face mills using higher-number of flutes can be used to minimize chip load and vibration.
+Face mills using a higher-number of flutes can be used to minimize chip load and vibration.

 The material of the face mill is important for understanding the level of cutting the machine can handle.
 Materials like carbide, cobalt, and diamond are hard and can be used in high-speed applications, whereas materials like steel are used for general metal machining.
 Other material options for face mills include micrograin carbide, which is used most-often in surface finishing applications, and ceramic.

-Coatings for face mills are important considerations as well, as they can provide additional production against corrosion and abrasion, increase the tool’s hardness, provide lubrication and smoothness assistance, and improve the overall lifetime of the tool.
+Coatings for face mills are important considerations as well, as they can provide additional protection against corrosion and abrasion, increase the tool’s hardness, provide lubrication and smoothness assistance, and improve the overall lifetime of the tool.
 Other considerations and options for face mills may also be available depending on the manufacturer.